Useurmind/FluxInTypescriptWithRx/docs/getting_started.md

-# Tutorial
+# Getting started

 ## Setup an app

 This tutorial assumes that you are comfortable with the basics of a react app.

-To setup an initial app you can use the [YEOMAN](https://yeoman.io/) rfluxx generator.
+To setup an initial rfluxx app with routing you can use the [YEOMAN](https://yeoman.io/) rfluxx generator.

 First install yeoman and the rfluxx generator: